In this new tutorial, you will learn how to increase your blog’s traffic without building backlinks, just like I did a while ago.

-- Webmaster tools: Google Search Console tools, Bing webmaster tools
+- Webmaster tools: Google Search Console Links, Bing Webmaster Tools

-When I checked backlinks of my blog, I was amazed by how many copycats have stolen my content and linked back to my blog.
-I simply informed a few of them to delete those posts from their blogs and for others who didn’t react to my message, I used Google’s Disavow tool.
+When I checked my blog backlinks, I was amazed by how many copycats have stolen my content and linked it back to my blog.
+I informed a few of them to delete those posts from their blogs, and I used Google’s Disavow tool for others who didn’t react to my message.

-By analyzing keywords and backlink profile of my blog, I was able to rank my posts higher and so get more blog traffic.
+By analyzing keywords and my blog backlink profile, I could rank my posts higher and get more blog traffic.

 Blogging strategy #4 Wrote Longer Content

-Long-form content in most cases beats short-form content.
-After I started auditing my website, I realized that most of my blog posts ranked on Google #1 spot had lots of comments and included more than 3000 words on average.
+Long-form content, in most cases, beats short-form content.
+After I started auditing my website, I realized that most of my blog posts ranked in Google’s #1 spot had lots of comments and included more than 3000 words on average.

 A survey conducted by serpIQ found that the average word count of the top 10 results in Google SERP is more than 2000 words.
-So don’t predict to rank on #1 page, if your blog posts’ average word count is just about 500.
+So don’t predict to rank on the #1 page if your blog posts’ average word count is just about 500.